PeernetOfficial/core/webapi/readme.md

 ### Returning Search Results

 This function returns search results.
 The default limit is 100.

-If reset is set, all results will be filtered and sorted according to the settings.
+If reset is set, all results will be filtered and sorted according to the provided parameters.
 This means that the new first result will be returned again and internal result offset is set to 0.
+Note that most filters must be set to -1 if they are not used (see the field comments in the `SearchRequest` structure in `/search` above).

 ```
 Request:    GET /search/result?id=[UUID]&limit=[max records]